 The research, published in Renal & Urology News, was carried out on a sample of 90 men with distal ureteral stones of around the same size in all cases.
 The subjects were assigned to one of three groups.
 Group 1 was assigned to have sexual intercourse three to four times per week, while the other two groups were provided with Tamsulosin medication or standard medical therapies.
 15 subjects were withdrawn from the study.

 After two weeks, the results were measured and found to be significantly higher in Group 1 than in the other two groups, at nearly 84% compared to 48% and 35%.
-Stone expulsion also happened much more quickly – at 10 days for Group 1 compared to 16.5 and 18 days for Groups 2 and 3 respectively.
+Stone expulsion, or passing a kidney stone, also happened much more quickly – at 10 days for Group 1 compared to 16.5 and 18 days for Groups 2 and 3 respectively.
+This study potentially showed a significant effect of sex in kidney stone expulsion.

 Researchers assert that this may be explained by the release of nitrous oxide (NO) that occurs during erection and sexual intercourse (NO has been shown in a number of other studies to cause relaxation of the ureteral muscle).
 The researchers concluded that for men with kidney stones of 6mm in size or smaller who have sexual partners, sexual intercourse at least three times per week may assist with the spontaneous passing of kidney stones.